SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img17](https://user-images.githubusercontent.com/92877810/138148614-db6613fe-b2d0-4faa-b04f-a904bf659dd2.png)

-We can test the Linked Analysis behavior by deselecting Clothing and seeing which charts change.
+🚩We can test the Linked Analysis behavior by deselecting Clothing and seeing which charts change.

 32. Click **Product**